No-fault divorce was introduced in England and Wales on the 6th of April 2022.

 What do the new ‘no-fault divorce’ laws mean?

-- The proposed changes will end the necessity for couples to blame each other or be separated for long periods of time.
-Instead, you’ll be able to give the court notice that you wish to divorce stating that you believe the marriage is beyond repair.
-This means ‘Irretrievable breakdown’ will remain the sole reason for divorce, but unlike now, you won’t have to give details (like saying your partner has committed adultery or detailing your partners ‘bad’ behaviour by writing a behaviour statement).
+The changes end the necessity for couples to blame each other or be separated for long periods of time.
+Instead, couples are able to give the court notice that they wish to divorce, stating that they believe the marriage is beyond repair.
+This means ‘irretrievable breakdown’ remains the sole grounds for divorce, but you no-longer have to give details (like saying your partner has committed adultery or detailing your partners ‘bad’ behaviour by writing a behaviour statement) to the court.

 If you’d like to talk about the impact of the change in the law to ‘No Fault Divorce’ you why not book a free 15-minute call with one of our friendly amicable experts.